 Frequently Asked Questions

-Q. How old do I need to be?
+Q. How old do I need to be to start training?

-A. The minimum age requirement is 17 years old for a Private Pilot Licence, and 18 years old for a Commercial Pilot Licence or Frozen ATPL.
+A. The min. age requirement is 17 years old for a Private Pilot Licence, & 18 years old for a Commercial Pilot Licence or Frozen ATPL.

-A. You will need to pass an aviation medical exam and an English Proficiency test.
-The cost of this is included in your estimate and will be arranged for you at the start of your course.
-Please note, however, should you have any pre-existing medical conditions we would strongly suggest that you have your medical done before getting here.
+A. You will need to pass an aviation medical exam (done by an Aviation Doctor) and an English Proficiency test.
+These are included in your course fees, however, should you have any pre-existing medical conditions we would strongly suggest that you have your medical done before you arrive.

 Q. How do I enroll for a course?

-Q. Do I have to apply for a Study Visa?
+Q. Do I need to have a Study Visa?

-A. If you are a South African citizen you can apply to ABSA and/or First National Banks for a student loan.
-If you are a foreigner, you would need to apply for financial assistance in your country.
+A. If you are a South African Citizen you can apply to Banks for a student loan.
+If you are a foreign student, we suggest that you apply for financial assistance in your countries respective financial institutions.

 Q. Do I have to stay on campus?

-A. Yes, it is mandatory that you stay on-campus until completion of your ground school phase.
-If you wish to move off campus after ground school, this must be motivated in writing to the College Master and can be granted subject to the Head of training’s approval and a calendar month’s notice, which is required.
+A. Yes, it is mandatory that you stay on-campus until the completion of your final ground school phase.
+If you wish to move off campus after ground school, this must be motivated in writing to the College Master & can be granted subject to the Head of training’s approval and a calendar month’s notice.